AdamWilsonLab/rasterAutocorr/README.md

 rasterAutocorr
 ====

-Quickly calculate spatial autocorrelation on 2D rasters
+Quickly calculate spatial autocorrelation on 2D rasters.

 ## Description
 Calculates spatial autocorrelation on a two-dimensional raster* object using fft() methods.
 Install with: